Angela Milles-Lade

 Aice, Countess of Derby 2

 Her married name became Stanley.
-As a result of her marriage, Lady Alice Maude Olivia Montagu was styled as Countess of Derby on 14 July 1908.
-She held the office of Extra lady of the Bedchamber to HM Queen Alexandra.1 She was awarded the honorary degree of Doctor of Law (LL.D.) by Liverpool University, Liverpool, Lancashire, England.1 She was invested as a Dame of Justice, Order of St. John of Jerusalem (D.J.St.J.).1
+After her marriage, Lady Alice Maude Olivia Montagu was styled as Countess of Derby on 14 July 1908.
+She held the office of Extra lady of the Bedchamber to HM Queen Alexandra.1 She was awarded the honorary degree of Doctor of Law (LL.D.) by Liverpool University, Liverpool, Lancashire, EnglandG.1 She was appointed Dame of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (D.J.St.J.)1

 Children of Lady Alice Maude Olivia Montagu and Edward George Villiers Stanley, 17th Earl of Derby